Shakshi3104/DeviceHardware/README.md

 DeviceHardware is a package for getting iPhone, iPad and Mac model names and hardware information, such as SoC name.

+Supports all iOS devices as of 14 June, 2024.
-Support for iOS devices and Macs by January 7, 2024 (JST).
+Support for Macs by January 7, 2024 (JST).

 ## Usage